Jerry Sandusky: Early life and education

 At home, Jerry Sandusky adopted his own personal code called "Jer's Law", which he observed for many years.
 The rules adopted were that Sandusky could be mischievous but not to the point where someone could be intentionally hurt.
 He also vowed to not be disrespectful to his teachers, and he swore to himself that he would tell the truth if he was caught breaking any rules.
-Sandusky is a fan of the 1994 film Forrest Gump, confiding to one of his victims that he identifies with the title character.
+Sandusky is a fan of the 1994 film Forrest Gump.
+He confided to one of his victims that he identifies with the title character.
 Sandusky signed off at least one of his letters to his victim as "Forrest Jer."

 Sandusky attended Washington High School, where he was a good student and standout athlete, playing baseball, basketball, and football.
 He was a leader on his junior high basketball team that went undefeated through the Western Pennsylvania Interscholastic Athletic League playoffs in his final season there.
 Sandusky's classmates during this period describe him as a studious "loner" who "never dated in high school" but was a popular and handsome athlete.

 Sandusky attended Penn State, where played college football under Rip Engle for the Nittany Lions, starting at defensive end from 1963 to 1965.
 In 1966, Sandusky graduated first in his class with a B.S. in health in 1966 and obtained a second degree in physical education in 1970.

 Personal life

 In 1966, Sandusky married Dorothy "Dottie" (née Gross), and together they adopted six children.
-Sandusky and his wife have also served as foster parents.
+Sandusky and his wife also served as foster parents.
 One of Sandusky's sons, Jon Sandusky, was director of player personnel for the Cleveland Browns from 2010 to 2014.
 Another son, E. J. Sandusky, was an assistant football coach at West Chester University.
 Sandusky described his family as "old fashioned", and his wife Dottie as the family's leader.

-Matt Sandusky, one of Sandusky's children and a former foster child of Sandusky's, released a statement.
-Attorney Andrew Shubin notified the press that Sandusky had sexually molested Matt as a child.
-Matt Sandusky's statement was released on the day the jury began deliberations in the sex abuse trial against Sandusky.
+Matt Sandusky, one of Sandusky's children and a former foster child of Sandusky's, released a statement through his attorney, Andrew Shubin, that stated that Sandusky had sexually molested Matt as a child.
+The statement was released on the day the jury began deliberations in the sex abuse trial against Sandusky.

 On February 13, 2017, another of Sandusky's adopted children, his son Jeffrey (Jeff), was arrested and charged with sexual assault of a child and possession of child pornography, and entered a plea deal while awaiting trial in September 2017, with sentencing scheduled for December 2017.
 On December 8, 2017, he was given a sentence of three-and-a-half to six years in prison after "pleading guilty to pressuring a teenage girl to send him naked photos and asking her teen sister to perform a sex act."

 Jerry Sandusky was a member of St. Paul's United Methodist Church in State College.